rpSebastian/gs-cite-fellow/README.md

 # gs-cite-fellow

 This project is used to find all Fellows who have cited the scholar's article.

-The project process is
+### Process

 1. Crawl the scholar's Google Scholar home page for all articles published by the scholar, and the Google Scholar citation link for each article.
 2. Crawl the title of each cited article in the Google Scholar citation  link for each article.